-- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, status as a breastfeeding mother, pregnancy, marital status, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, a disabled veteran or Vietnam era veteran, sexual orientation, gender identity, gender expression, any real or perceived sensory, mental or physical disability, use of a trained guide or service animal by a person with a disability, genetic information, status as a victim of domestic violence, sexual assault, or stalking, or because of the participation or lack of participation in union activities.
-Bona fide occupational qualifications based on the above traits do not violate this Section. - 2.2 Employees who feel they have been the subjects of discrimination are encouraged to discuss such issues with their supervisor or other management staff, or file a complaint in accordance with the Employer's policy.
+2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, status as a breastfeeding mother, pregnancy, marital status, race (including traits historically associated or perceived to be associated with race such as, but not limited to, hair texture and protective hairstyles), color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, a disabled veteran or Vietnam era veteran, sexual orientation, gender identity, gender expression, any real or perceived sensory, mental or physical disability, use of a trained guide or service animal by a person with a disability, genetic information, HIV/AIDS or Hepatitis C status, status as an actual or perceived victim of domestic violence, sexual assault, or stalking, or because of the participation or lack of participation in union activities, or any other legally protected class.
+Bona fide occupational qualifications based on the above traits do not violate this Section.

+- 2.2 Employees who feel they have been the subjects of discrimination are encouraged to discuss such issues with their supervisor or other management staff, or file a complaint in accordance with the Employer's policy.
 In cases where an employee files both a grievance and an internal complaint regarding the same alleged discrimination, the grievance will be suspended until the internal complaint process has been completed.
 Following completion of the internal complaint process, the Union may request the grievance process be continued.
-Such request must be made within fourteen (14) calendar days of the employee and Union being notified, in writing, of the findings of the internal complaint. - 2.3 Both parties agree that unlawful harassment will not be tolerated. - 2.4 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan.

-2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Department of Education's Office for Civil Rights, or the Equal Employment Opportunity Commission.
+Such request must be made within fourteen (14) calendar days of the employee and Union being notified, in writing, of the findings of the internal complaint. - 2.3 Both parties agree that unlawful harassment will not be tolerated. - 2.4 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan. - 2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Department of Education's Office for Civil Rights, or the Equal Employment Opportunity Commission.